Earthling in Planetary Hospice: late July 2023

 These two gorgeous, requested works by the most gorgeous and extraordinary artist and person Mz.
 Lajuana Lampkins of Chicago.

-You may find her making her art in the late night scene of her favorite spots in the Wicker Park/Bucktown neighborhood of Chicago — or reach out to her on Instagram at Lajuana.Lampkins1 and peruse her art, her process and her community.
+You might find her making her art in the late night scene of her favorite spots in the Wicker Park/Bucktown neighborhoods of Chicago — or reach out to her on Instagram at Lajuana.Lampkins1 and peruse her art, her process and her community.

-Lajuana Lampkins has had her art exhibited many times to great review and success and has edited and published a book of her late son’s essays, poetry and letters: The Collected Works of Prince Akbar AKA Jus Rhymz.
+Lajuana Lampkins has had her art exhibited to great praise; she is a prolific and widely collected street artist; and she has edited and published a book of her late son’s essays, poetry and letters: The Collected Works of Prince Akbar AKA Jus Rhymz.

-She is a poet, community member and activist, writer, rapper, historian, archivist, fashionista, paralegal, social commentarian and modern philosopher — and most proudly, a mother, grandmother and great grandmother
+She is also a sister, aunt, friend, poet, community member and activist, writer, rapper, historian, archivist, fashionista, paralegal, social commentarian and modern philosopher — but most proudly, a mother, grandmother and great grandmother

 — and to me, she epitomizes the Crone.